 (3) A licence is not transferable.

-[Section 26E inserted by No. 53 of 1985 s.
+[Section 26E inserted: No. 53 of 1985 s.
 22.]

 26F.
 Licence, cancelling etc.

 (1) Where the CEO is satisfied that —

 (a) the holder of a licence to conduct a private hospital is not fit to be concerned in or able to conduct a private hospital or, if the holder of a licence is a body corporate, any person concerned in the management or conduct of the body corporate is not fit to be concerned in or able to conduct a private hospital; or